zivschoenfeld/Beam-Profiling-And-Stability-Analysis/README.md

     ```bash
     python Final_Project_Main.py
     ```
 ## Project Structure
 * `Final_Project_Main.py`: The code.
 * `input.txt`: text file specifying the data directory and sensor size.
 * 'results_example': Example of code output.

 ## 🚀 Future Improvements
-If I had more time to expand this project, I would focus on the following:
+If I was required to expand and improve this project i would do the following:

 * **Error Analysis:** Analyze the raw data noise using Bootstrap method.
 * **Fit Analysis:** Add error bars to residuals fit and add chi squared reduced and P-value goodness of fit indicators.
 * **Image difference:** Analyse the difference in variance of the beam Gaussian fit parameters across multiple frames.
 Since the beam source is constant we can use it analyse the system noise.

-## Disclaimer
-This code is intended as a portfolio piece to demonstrate scientific computing skills. **If you are a current student in this course, please adhere to the university's academic integrity policies.** Do not submit this code as your own work.